danthedeckie/Marlinespike/README.md

 ## What does the setup.sh script do?

-setup.sh downloads and configures a virtualenv (Python virtual environment) for marlinspike, and will download all the required modules and put all this in a .virtualenv folder in the project directory.
+setup.sh downloads and configures a virtualenv (Python virtual environment) for marlinespike, and will download all the required modules and put all this in a .virtualenv folder in the project directory.